gussmith23/website/_writing/2013-05-12-count-the-lights.md

 "When was the last time you counted the lights?"
 I asked him, without thinking.

-"It’s been a couple of months," he answered.A
+"It’s been a couple of months," he answered.

 "Yeah, same here," I replied.